Evap Line Pregnancy Test: Results and Interpretation

 Time of appearance

-Usually beyond the recommended reaction time
+Anytime beyond the recommended reaction time (usually after 5 minutes or more).

 Same color as the control line

-Usually colorless, greyish, almost imperceptible
+Usually colorless, greyish, almost undetectable

 Indented Lines: There are a few cases where the line appears in a place other than where it should be.
 For instance, the line should appear at the center of the test window.
 If the line shows up anywhere but at the center (or not evenly spaced with the control line), this is called an indented line.